 Below are some of the mane differences you can spot between these four animals.

 You'll neigh find a better explanation.

-All you need to know is that animals like horses, donkeys and zebras are entirely separate species.
+All you need to know is that animals like horses, donkeys and mules are entirely separate species.

 However, they have all evolved from the same family called equidae.

 These species all belong to a sub-family of animals called equus.